Last updated 16 March 2022

-- Covers with a full band include those by Black Gold (on some editions of their Rush album), Christian Beach (a waltz-time version on the Horse Feathers & Animal Crackers Queen tribute compilation), Dylan Taganas (one-man band), Lucie & The Diamonds, Ray Mullins & Truth Surge (one-man band, plus his backing track).
+- Covers with a full band include those by Black Gold (on some editions of their Rush album), Christian Beach (a waltz-time version on the Horse Feathers & Animal Crackers Queen tribute compilation), Dylan Taganas (one-man band), Lucie & The Diamonds &Ray Mullins.

 - On piano there are renditions with vocals by Darrel Gill, Diego Perez, Luke Mervin, Valtteri Nieminen & Wyatt Brownell, and instrumentals by Gren06pp, Jess Yester, Molotov Cocktail Piano, Otmar Binder & Valtteri Nieminen.

 - On guitar there’s a cover with vocals by Katy Halluer, and instrumentals by Dylan Ryche & Shtramy.